Bathroom renovation costs in Sydney

 It means there are not any nasty surprises within the walls or floors that we can’t see and you get to work with a known foundation.
 We see a lot of bathrooms that have leaks, waterproofing failing or other problems which were caused by half done renovations.

-The top ten things can influence a bathroom renovation cost
+The top ten things that influence bathroom renovation costs

 It is very easy to get bathroom renovation quotations online and we see people getting really confused.
 This is because the quotes will vary from $5,000 to $50,000.
 A lot of this has to do with what information was provided when trying to get the quote, how precise that was and if the renovator was able to understand what is required.
 To do this online is difficult as there are so many variables.